microprediction/chattychattybangbang/README.md

 # chattychattybangbang
-Utilities for using chatgpt and maybe other LLMs
+Utilities for using chatgpt more reliably

 ### Install